oroinc/documentation/user/back-office/getting-started/information-management/attachments.rst

 Add Attachments
 ===============

-Adding attachments in your Oro application helps keep track of assets such as paper copies of a return, or a bill of service written on site.
+Attachments help keep track of assets such as paper copies of a return or a bill of service written on-site.
 This way, the representative can attach the copy to a customer's case, the customer, or account records.

 See a short demo on |how to add attachments in your Oro application|, or keep reading the step-by-step guidance below.